Additivemenu/spoonlee1/fullStack/javaCore/chap4/README.md

     > So which does Java use?
     > Technically, **all Java methods are call-by-value.**  A parameter is a local variable that is set equal to the value of its argument.
 Therefore, any change to the value of the parameter cannot change the value of its argument.
-    > However, since class variables are actually references to objects, they behave very similarly to call-by-reference parameters.
+    > However, since class variables are actually references to objects, they behave very **similarly** to call-by-reference parameters.
 In particular, the function call can change the value of the object that the parameter refers to, even though it cannot change the parameter itself (i.e., can't make it refer to a different object).

+    The value plugged into a class type parameter is a reference (memory address)

+    + Therefore, the parameter becomes another name for the argument

+    + Any change made to the object named by the parameter (i.e., changes made to the values of its instance variables) will be made to the object named by the argument, because they are the same object

+    + Note that, because it still is a call-by-value parameter, any change made to the class type parameter itself (i.e., its address) will not change its argument (the reference or memory address)

+    The value of the object named by the argument can be updated but the argument itself will not be changed.

+    > The operators = and == don't do what you might expect when used on class variables.
+Note class variable is essentially a pointer, the value of a class variable is just an address, so that:
+    >+ ‘=’是赋值, class type variable a  = class type variable b, 代表a和b指向内存中的同一个object.
+Assignment (=) causes two variables to be names for the same object; it does not create a copy.
+Changing the instance variables of the object referred to by one variable will cause cause changes in the object referred to by the other  variable, because it is the same object.
+    >+ ‘==’两个等号是check变量地址是否相同.
+Testing for equality (==两个等号) only checks that two variables of a class type refer to the same object.If they refer to two objects with the same instance variables, it will return false.
+    >+ To test for equality, use the member method equals().
 ### 4.5.1 JavaCore content
 [paramTest](code4_5_paramTest.java)